Dublin is graced with a wide variety of galleries and most of them are free entry!

 Through an immersive and interactive self-guided tour, you’ll learn the story of rising and the events that have taken place since.

 For over a decade, Dublin’s Leprechaun Museum has carried on Ireland’s storytelling tradition.
 Through its immersive tour, visitors learn about the history of Irish mythology and legends.
 They’ll come out with some great tales to tell too.

 The hidden gems

-Founded in 1095, St Michan’s is the oldest church on Dublin’s north side.
-What makes it particularly special is what you’ll find under the floorboards: the mummified remains of some of the city’s wealthiest and most influential 17th-, 18th- and 19th-century families, including the mother of Bram Stoker – the writer who brought Dracula to the world.
+Founded in 1095, St Michan’s is the oldest church on Dublin’s northside.
+What makes it particularly special is hidden beneath the floorboards.
+Here you’ll find the mummified remains of some of the city’s wealthiest and most influential families from the 17th, 18th and 19th centuries.
+Among them is the mother of Bram Stoker – the Irish writer who gave us Dracula.

 From the outside, Whitefriar Street Church is plain and relatively unassuming.
 But step inside and you’ll find a whole host of religious shrines, including one containing the remains of St Valentine.
 And what romantic wouldn’t want to stand at the feet of the patron saint of love himself?

-As anyone who has ever been to Dublin will tell you, we’ve got a vibrant nightlife scene.
-As the sun sets on the Liffey and darkness sets in, pubs, late bars and nightclubs fill with people looking to enjoy a great night out.
-Pubs Pubs that serve food are now open.
-You’re required to have a substantial meal and can’t stay longer than 105 minutes.
-Social distancing must be maintained.
-Pubs that don’t serve food are still closed until 20th July.
-If you’re looking for a jar (Dublin slang for a drink, typically a pint), you won’t have to look far.
-The city is naturally split into north and south by the river.
-You’ll likely have heard a
+As anyone who has ever been to Dublin will tell you, we’ve got a vibrant nightlife.
+As the sun sets on the Liffey and darkness sets in, pubs, late bars and nightclubs fill with people looking for a great night out.
+Bars and pubs There are around 772 pubs in Dublin, so you won’t have a hard time finding somewhere to have a jar.
+(That’s Dublin slang for a pint!)
+The city is divided into north and south by the River Liffey.
+Temple Bar, which is famously associ